Karlos Dansby: Arizona Cardinals (first stint)

 Dansby entered training camp slated as a starting outside linebacker in 2005.
 Head coach Dennis Green named Dansby and Orlando Huff the starting outside linebackers to start the regular season.
 He started in the Arizona Cardinals' season-opener against the New York Giants and recorded three solo tackles, two pass deflections, two interceptions, a sack, and scored the first touchdown of his career during a 42–19 loss.
 Dansby intercepted a pass by Giants' quarterback Eli Manning and returned it for an 18-yard touchdown in the second quarter.
 In Week 7, he collected a season-high 11 combined tackles (nine solo) and made a sack in the Cardinals' 20–10 victory against the Tennessee Titans.
 He was sidelined during a Week 11 victory at the St. Louis Rams after suffering a groin injury.
 On December 24, 2005, he made four solo tackles, a pass deflection, and returned an interception by quarterback Mike McMahon for an 11-yard touchdown in a 27–21 win against the Philadelphia Eagles.
 He finished the 2005 season with 88 combined tackles (69 solo), four sacks, four pass deflections, three interceptions, and two touchdowns in 15 games and 15 starts.

 In 2007, he started all 14 games he played and led team with 117 tackles, marking second season with 100+ tackles (103 in 2005).
 On February 14, 2008, he was given the Cardinals' franchise tag.
 He has been franchised twice by Arizona, in 2008 and 2009.
 Cardinals signed franchised Dansby to a one-year, $8.065 million contract.
 In 2008, Dansby led the Cardinals to the Super Bowl while again totaling over 100 tackles and making 4 sacks and intercepting two passes.
 Karlos Dansby's 2009 franchise tag guaranteed him $9.7 million in salary in 2009 and would make him an unrestricted free agent in 2010.

 In a first-round playoff game against the Green Bay Packers on January 10, 2010, Dansby recovered a fumble in overtime by Green Bay quarterback Aaron Rodgers and returned it 17 yards for the game-winning touchdown in the highest scoring game in NFL postseason history.

 Miami Dolphins

 On March 5, 2010, Dansby signed with the Miami Dolphins to a five-year, $43 million contract with $22 million guaranteed, which made it the richest contract for an inside linebacker in NFL history until Patrick Willis signed a five-year, $50 million contract with the San Francisco 49ers.
 Dansby was released from the team on March 12, 2013.

 Arizona Cardinals (second stint)

-On May 10, 2013, Dansby signed a one-year deal to return to the Arizona Cardinals.
+On May 10, 2013, Dansby signed a one-year deal to return to the Cardinals.